yuvashankar/Try_To_Fit_In/README.md

 # Try to fit in
 [![Download on itch.io](./itch_badge.svg)](https://yuvashankar.itch.io/try-to-fit-in)

+Click on the image above or [here](https://yuvashankar.itch.io/try-to-fit-in) download the game.

+# Overview
 Try to fit in is a farce of the modern corporate world.
 You play as an outsider who wants to improve the company, but must also try to fit into the hypoxic echelons of management.

 # Video Walkthrough